MISP/misp-opendata/blogpost.md

 _Required_
 - `setup` contains all the metadata information used to create the dataset and its resource.
 _Should contain at least the [required fields](#the-open-data-format) for datasets (and potentially resources)_
-- `url` is the address of the MISP server to use in the link pointing to the data.
+- `misp-url` is the address of the MISP server to use in the link pointing to the data.
 _If not set, the default external base url of the MISP server is used, if set, otherwise the default internal base url._
+- `portal-url` is the address of the Open data portal to query.
+_If not set, the default one will be `data.public.lu`._

 Within the setup fields, `title` is the one that is used to identify the dataset and the resource.
 **The Open data portal API deals with the datasets and resources `id` fields, but MISP handles this for us, so users only have to provide titles.**